Last Updated: February 05, 2020

 In October 2018, Statue of Sardar Vallabhbhai Patel, also known as ‘Statue of Unity’, was inaugurated as a tourist attraction.
 It is the tallest statue in the World standing at a height of 182 metre.
 It is expected to boost the tourism sector in the country and put India on the world tourism map.
 In February 2019, the visiting hours has been increased by two more hours and has been equipped with e-bike tours.

 The Government has also been making serious efforts to boost investments in tourism sector.
 In the hotel and tourism sector, 100 per cent FDI is allowed through the automatic route.
 A five-year tax holiday has been offered for 2, 3- and 4-star category hotels located around UNESCO World Heritage sites (except Delhi and Mumbai).
-Total FDI received by Indian hotel & tourism sector was US$ 12.35 billion between April 2000 and March 2019.
+Hotel & Tourism sector has received cumulative FDI inflows of US$ 12.96 billion between April 2000 and June 2019.

 A web based Public Service Delivery System (PSDS) had been launched by the Ministry of Tourism to enable all the applicants seeking approval for hotel projects and track their applications online on a real time basis.
 Tourism Ministry is also developing several theme-based tourist circuits of Swadesh Darshan Scheme to promote tourism.